 Not all buyers and sellers hire attorneys to represent them during real estate deals.
 In Colorado, using attorneys in these transactions is not required.
 However, many people do engage attorneys to oversee contracts for added protection.
 If you do hire an attorney, you should expect to pay their fee during the closing of your house.
 The amount you can expect to pay varies considerably depending on the attorney and how much they charge per hour and how many hours of their time your deal requires.
 On the other hand, some attorneys may charge a flat fee for these types of transactions.

-The average cost of property taxes in Colorado are $1,437 annually for an average priced home of $237,000.
 At closing, you can expect to be charged a prorated amount.
 The taxes are assessed each April.
 Consequently, the amount you’ll be required to pay depends on the month you purchase your home.

 In Colorado, hiring a surveyor isn’t mandatory so these fees may not be applicable for you.
 However, if you’re purchasing a large property, you may want to hire a surveyor to confirm your property lines.
 If you choose to do so, you will pay the surveying fees when you close on the home.